ahabtemichael/BIO539_Main/README.md

 # BIO539_Main
-Class trial for BIO539 course
+For BIO539 course
-This repository will have the Git exam work for the course of BIO 539.
-The work is a collaborative code exercise with a partner from the class.
+This repository will have the Git Exam (Exam 2) work and Final project for the course of BIO 539.

+Git exam work is a collaborative code exercise with a partner from the class.
 It is an exam designed to make the students familiar and be comfortable in using Git as a version controller for thier coding practice and future work.

-For the final project please refer the FinalProject folder.
+For the Final project please refer to BIO539_Main/FinalProject repository.